bootlin/snagboot/docs/fw_binaries.md

 [example](../src/snagrecover/templates/imx8-dart-mx8m-mini.yaml)

-iMX8 boards require more complicated firmware binaries, since U-BOOT cannot boot them on its own.
-The process for generating the bootloader firmware is highly vendor and board specific.
+The process for generating the bootloader firmware for these SoCs is highly vendor and board specific.
 We recommend that you follow your board vendor’s tutorial to generate a recovery sd card image , then dump the start of this sd card image (up to the start of the first partition) into a flash.bin file.

 **flash-bin:** This should contain at least: IVT header + SPL + ddr firmware
 + ATF + u-boot.
 The precise image structure depends on the board and build